mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 ### TypeScript

 [Create React App supports TypeScript](https://create-react-app.dev/docs/adding-typescript).
-If your React Native is written in TypeScript, you just need to make sure your `.tsconfig` follows [the same rules used in the TypeScript template](https://www.typescriptlang.org/play?jsx=2&esModuleInterop=true&e=196#example/typescript-with-react).
+If your React Native is written in TypeScript, you just need to make sure your `.tsconfig` follows [the same rules used in the Create React App TypeScript template](https://www.typescriptlang.org/play?jsx=2&esModuleInterop=true&e=196#example/typescript-with-react).

 ## Conclusion